Gamma-glutamyl-gamma-aminobutyrate hydrolase

+Gamma-glutamyl-gamma-aminobutyrate hydrolase is an enzyme characterised from Escherichia coli that catalyzes the hydrolysis of 4-(γ-glutamylamino)butanoic acid to γ-aminobutyric acid (GABA) and L-glutamic acid:

+The reaction is part of a pathway that allows bacteria to metabolise putrescine.
+In potato, the enzyme regulates the amount of GABA present in response to stress.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is 4-(gamma-glutamylamino)butanoate amidohydrolase.
-Other names in common use include gamma-glutamyl-GABA hydrolase, PuuD, and YcjL.
-This enzyme participates in urea cycle and metabolism of amino groups.
+Other names in use include gamma-glutamyl-GABA hydrolase, PuuD, and YcjL.